Procedures and Guidelines

 Reporting, Recording and Issuing Evaluation Results and Grades

-2. Reporting of final grades must be performed in accordance with the University ofSaskatchewan Regulations; all final grades are approved by the Director prior to submission to the Registrar.
+2. Reporting of final grades must be performed following the University of Saskatchewan Regulations; all final grades are approved by the Director or designate before submission to the Registrar.
 Unofficial final grades may be posted/released provided it is done in a way that ensures confidentiality.

 Deferred Exams and Supplemental Exams

-1. Deferred Exams
+Deferred Exams

-1. Definition: Supplemental examinations are a limited substitute for an examination (written, practical/oral or other).
-Supplemental examinations are not automatically granted and provide a second opportunity for a student to pass a course or a component of a course that was previously failed.
+Definition: Supplemental examinations are a limited substitute for an examination (written, practical/oral or other).
+Supplemental examinations are not automatically granted and provide a second opportunity for a student to pass a course or a mandatory component of a course that was previously failed.

-3. In the case where a student has achieved a passing grade for the course but has failed to meet the requirements for passing a final examination (written, practical/oral or other) as defined in the course outline, a final supplemental examination may be granted by the Academic Affairs Committee.
-The student will make a request (in writing) for a supplemental of the specific examination to the course instructor.
-The instructor will forward this request to the Academic Affairs Committee for a decision.
-Academic Affairs Committee may determine any of the following actions: a supplemental for the examination failed, a period of remediation followed by a supplemental, or no approval for a supplemental examination.
+2. In the case where a student has achieved a passing grade for the course but has failed to meet the requirements for passing a final examination (written, practical/oral or other) or other mandatory component of the course as defined in the course outline, a supplemental examination may be granted by the Academic Affairs Committee.
+The student will make a request (in writing) for a supplemental of the specific examination The Academic Affairs Committee will review the student’s academic standing as outlined in the Academic Expectations, Academic Advancement and Promotion policy and make recommendations that may include: a supplemental for the examination failed, a period of remediation followed by a supplemental, or no approval for a supplemental examination.

-5. In the rare event that the student passes the final examination but does not achieve a passing grade for the course, the same process as outlined in d) will be followed, the nature of the supplemental if granted will be determined by the instructor.
+3. The same steps outlined in b. above would pertain to the case where a student has not achieved a passing grade in the course and has failed to meet the requirements for passing a final examination (written, practical/oral or other) or other mandatory component as defined in the course outline. d.
+If the student passes the final examination but does not achieve a passing grade for the course, the same process as outlined in b. will be followed, the nature of the supplemental if granted will be determined by the instructor/ course coordinator in consultation with the Director or designate.

 Invigilation of Exams